jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 ### Meeting of the Minds
 Steve Allen produced a TV show in the late 1970s called [__The Meeting of the Minds__]( https://en.wikipedia.org/wiki/Meeting_of_Minds).
 It was a scripted show where four famous people from history would sit a table for a 30-minute conversation with Allen as their host/moderator.
-> A meeting of the minds.
-Act as four personas: Galileo, Isaac Newton, Albert Einstein and Stephen Hawking.
+>Act as four personas: Galileo, Isaac Newton, Albert Einstein and Stephen Hawking.
 >
 >They are sitting at a round table having a discussion.
 They all speak English.
 Hawking's speech is not incumbered by his illness.
 >
->The men of past histories know the men in the relative future, but they don't have detailed knowledge of future discoveries.
+>The men of past histories know the men in their relative futures, but they don't have detailed knowledge of future discoveries.
 >
 >They will have discussions about the nature of the universe as they understand it.
 They will be curious about what the other men know, especially the men of the future.
 They will inquire for more insights.
 >